 There is no shortage of people who love to eat out in Shanghai, and no shortage of cuisine that boasts a variety of cultural beginnings.
 From street vendors to upscale dining, the city offers everything from authentic Shanghai foods to full course meals prepared by European chefs.

-The city also offers a variety of sports facilities, including football (soccer), American football, yoga and tennis, as well as more local activities such as dragon boat racing and martial arts classes.
+The city also offers a variety of sports facilities, including football (soccer), American football, yoga and tennis, as well as more local activities and cultural events, such as dragon boat racing and martial arts classes.

 ►What's On in Shanghai gives an overview of the city's best events